unyankee/unyankee.github.io/Resume.md

 ## Who Am I?

-I am a passionated young programmer with experience using Game Engines,such as Unity or Unreal Engine 4.
-Also experienced on 3D real-time rendering techniques.
+I am a passionate young programmer with experience using Game Engines, such as Unity or Unreal Engine 4.
+Also experienced in 3D real-time rendering techniques.
 And a graphics programming lover.

 Always aiming to improve, and learning from the situation, and improving my skills day by day.

-A fun loving programmer, that enjoys what it does, but if is on a team , always better.
+A fun-loving programmer, that enjoys what it does, but it is on a team, always better.
 Because to go further, we need to go together.
-And working on a team, with diffent point of views, is the best way to learn from others.
+And working on a team, with a different point of views, is the best way to learn from others.

 ## Education